Directed by: Jay Roach

 The Red Scare was not Mid-Twentieth Century America’s finest hour.
 Many of the people behind it were opportunists who knew better, and the general support it received was from an ignorant or intimidated public.
 The communist witch hunt ruined careers and lives, and caused some people to expose weak aspects of their character they didn’t know they had.
 The self-preservation instinct disgraced anyone who cooperated with the horror, and the excuses were circular.

 Trumbo explores all of that, along with the grey areas in human nature.
-The characterizations are brilliant, and special care was taken to create an atmosphere giving the audience a sense of the era.
+The characterizations are brilliant, and special care is taken to create an atmosphere giving the audience a sense of the era.

 Keep an eye peeled for vintage cars, an early IBM electric typewriter and news footage.